 $3,000/$3,600 Child Tax Credit: is IRS contacting families who will receive it? if so, how?

 The letters will be going to families who, upon reviewing information from either their 2020 or 2019 tax return or who used the IRS Non-Filers tool last year to claim their $1,200 stimulus check, the agency deemed might be eligible for the enhanced credit.
-The IRS will send out a second letter specifically to families that are eligible for the advanced payments on the credit beginning 15 July.
+The IRS will send out a second letter specifically to families eligible for the advanced payments on the credit beginning 15 July.